GodotModding/gmlwiki/docs/guides/modding/overwriting_game_resources.md

 We recommend the following directory structure for your overwrites:
 ```
 res://
-└───mods-unpacked
-    └───Author-ModName
+└───mods-unpacked/
+    └───Author-ModName/
         ├───mod_main.gd
         ├───manifest.json
         ├───overwrites.gd
-        └───overwrites
-            └───original_dir_name
+        └───overwrites/
+            └───original_dir_name/
                 └───original_file_name.png
 ```

 The following steps are required to create an overwrite:

 1. Open the file you want to replace by right-clicking and selecting *Open in File Manager*.
 2. Create a replacement file that matches the metadata of the original file 1:1.
 For example, for images, make sure that the resolution is the same.
 3. Add the replacement file to the overwrites directory.
 Ideally, structure your overwrites as shown above.
 4. Add the required code to `overwrites.gd`.

+???+ Tip
+    Creating overwrites be done quickly by using the [Mod Tool file context menu](tools/mod_tool.md#file-system-context-menu)

 ## Example
 ##### Using `preload`